 Let’s keep this simple.
 Money can dramatically impact most relationships.

-The first time I witnessed this was when a couple – some of my friend’s parents – had starkly different views on finances.
-The husband could not have been more frugal, and the wife enjoyed spending the money that they made.
+The first time I witnessed this was when a couple – two of my best friend’s parents – had starkly different views on finances.
+The husband could not have been more frugal, and the wife enjoyed spending the money that they made without a second thought.

 They were doing well financially by most standards, but they still experienced an enormous amount of financial stress because they had different views on expectations and reality as it related to finances.